Gut directed hypnotherapy is life changing

 • Individuals diagnosed with IBS (including subtypes IBS-D, IBS-C, or IBS-M) who are seeking complementary symptom management.

-• Those experiencing the interaction between stress and digestive challenges.
+• Those interested in the interaction between stress and digestive sensations.

-• People seeking a structured, evidence-based approach to their wellbeing.
+• People seeking a structured, evidence-informed approach to their gut-brain health.

-You do not need to be highly suggestible to engage with this process.
-What is required is a commitment to the program and a willingness to consistently practice the techniques provided.
+You do not need to be "highly suggestible" to engage with this process.
+What is required is a commitment to the program structure and a willingness to consistently practice the techniques provided.
+Success in managing chronic symptoms is a collaborative process that relies on your active participation.

 My Approach

-I specialise in working with individuals who are ready to take an active, evidence-based approach to managing their digestive wellbeing.
+I specialise in working with individuals who are ready to take an active, evidence-informed approach to managing their digestive wellbeing.

 The Gut-Brain Connection Program combines:

-• Gut-Directed Hypnotherapy: A specialized protocol to support the gut-brain connection.
+• Gut-Directed Hypnotherapy: A specialized protocol designed to support the gut-brain connection.

-• Nervous System Regulation: Techniques designed to promote a calmer internal response.
+• Nervous System Regulation: Techniques designed to support a more settled internal response to stress.

 • A Collaborative Process: A supportive plan tailored to your specific management goals.